Originally published on March 17, 2013

 When measuring a woman’s front bust height, you should record three values:

-1. Bust drop (the vertical position of the nipple)
+1. Bust drop (the vertical position of the apex point of the bust)

-2. Bust depth (the start of the sub-mammary fold)
+2. Bust depth (the start of the lower curvature of the bust” o “under-bust line)

 3. Front waist length